joecummings/cdse-covid/README.md

 1. Clone repo
 2. Create Python virtual environment
 3. Make sure that your current Java environment is **Java 8**.
-   1. If the setup fails at the JAMR step, check that Java 8 is configured for the newly downloaded `transition-amr-parser` project.
+   - If the setup fails at the JAMR step, check that Java 8 is configured for the newly downloaded `transition-amr-parser` project.
 4. Make sure `cuda` is enabled if you are on a machine with a GPU.
-4. Run `bash setup.sh [$isi_username]`
+5. Run `make install [$isi_username]`
-   1. This assumes that your conda installation is within `~/miniconda3`.
+   - This assumes that your conda installation is within `~/miniconda3`.
 If it is not, replace Line 27 of `setup.sh` with: `source ~/PATH_TO_MINICONDA_INSTALL`.
-   2. If you provide `isi_username`, it will assume that you can access the `minlp-dev-01` server and that you are working from a local system.
+   - If you provide `isi_username`, it will assume that you can access the `minlp-dev-01` server and that you are working from a local system.
       In that case, you will be prompted for a password after you see `"Downloading model..."`
       If not, it will assume that you are working from a `/nas`-mounted server.

 ## Usage

-### Via Pegasus
+### Via Pegasus WFMS

 1. Generate workflow
 ```